 Now that we got out of the way the fact that "Tenhou rules are by no means the standard in Japan," let's answer a more significant question.

-"How do I improve my mahjong further?" is the common question that players throw around, and usually "play a lot of (online) mahjong (on Tenhou)" is the answer.
+"How do I improve my mahjong further?" is the common question that players throw around, and usually "just play a lot of (online) mahjong (on Tenhou)" is the answer that they are given.

 So, if the rules are so different, do Tenhou ranks even matter?

-If you are going to invest thousands of hours in a mahjong game, you might as well choose Tenhou.
+If you are going to invest thousands of hours in a mahjong game to get stronger, you might as well choose Tenhou.
 It is, after all, the most competitive.

 Thousands of players log in every day, and your Tenhou rank is usually considered a reliable indicator of strength.
-This is why thousands of players usually choose it to advance their game and to show others their level of skill.
+This is why thousands of players usually choose it to advance their game and to show others their level of skill - but why?

 Because ranking up gets more and more difficult to rank up as you move forwards.
 Correlation doesn't imply causation, but it is a fact that stronger players can get to higher ranks much more easily than weaker players.

-The truth is that adapting to Tenhou rules can even be more difficult than playing other rulesets, as it requires you to be even more stoic.
+The truth is that adapting to Tenhou rules can even be more difficult than playing other rulesets, as it requires you to become an even more stoic player.
 You won't nearly get the same feeling of satisfaction from avoiding 4th place as you would from getting 1st place, even though the reward is bigger.
+But you have to.

 How Can Tenhou Possibly Harm Your Game?